From NerdWallet Wealth Partners — a fiduciary RIA

 STEP 03

-You read your report
+Read your personalized report

 What's in your report

-Four things every fiduciary review should include.
+Five things every fiduciary review should cover.

 Findings most clients have never seen — because they require cross-referencing your portfolio with your tax return.

-01Fees you can't see
+02Fees you can't see

 Total cost — including fund expense ratios, wrap fees, 12b-1s, and custodial markups — compared to peer-group medians for portfolios like yours.